Weather Alert: A Winter Storm Watch is in effect this weekend. Campus visits may be impacted. Cancellations will be communicated by email.

 If you want to defer your enrollment, there are two pathways you can follow:

-• Independent Gap Year – Any student who wishes to defer their enrollment can request their gap year through their Applicant Portal.
+• Independent Gap Year – Any admitted student who wishes to defer their enrollment can request their gap year through their Applicant Portal beginning in March.

-• Duke Gap Year Program – Those who are interested in joining a cohort of students who are taking intentional gap years, emphasizing civic engagement and personal discovery, may apply to join the Duke Gap Year Program.
-Some funding may also be available.
+• Duke Gap Year Program – Those who are interested in joining a cohort of people who are taking intentional gap years, emphasizing civic engagement and personal discovery, may apply to join the Duke Gap Year Program.
+Funding may also be available.

 Gap Year Conditions